 The application schema is a standard for exchanging data within a community.
-We could not find any GML application schema appropriate for sharing occurrence data so we created our own GML application schema and set up a sample WFS server.
-There is a GML application schema implementing the Darwin Core elements under development, but at this time it is not ready.
+We could not find any GML application schema that could be used for sharing occurrence data so we created our own GML application schema and set up a sample WFS server.
+We knew there is a GML application schema implementing the Darwin Core elements coming, but at this time it is not ready.
 We found not easy in any case to make use of any arbitrary schema due to the lack of support for complex GML schemas in Open Source WFS implementations.
 At the end, even if we created support for GML in the prototype it would not be very useful as there is no provider implementing the GML application schema we created and understand.
-So the use of GML alone does provide much interoperability benefit for biodiversity.
+So the use of GML alone does provide a very interoperability benefit for biodiversity.
 Without a community GML application schema that providers and clients use there is no way to use data from different services together.